w0en/minluckBot/README.md

 ### Cloning
 Do the usual cloning of the repository.
 There are no sub-folders; any files you create go into the parent directory.
 ### Bot Setup
-You'll want to go into https://discord.com/developers/applications and create a new Application.
+You'll want to go into https://discord.om/developers/applications and create a new Application.
-Populate the general information tab with whatever you want under the _General Information_ tab, and then head over to the _Bot_ tab.
+Populate whatever you want under the _General Information_ tab, and then head over to the _Bot_ tab.

 In the _Bot_ tab, you'll want to generate a token and save it to a text file you'll create called **bot_token.txt**.
 This token is used by **minluck_bot.py** to actually run and authenticate the bot.